Movie Reviews

 Unratable

-A film harboring such a strange mixture of qualities that it defies normal categories of good and bad, or maybe it is genuinely bad but also throbs with life in a humorous fashion.
+A film harboring such a strange mixture of qualities that it defies normal categories of good and bad, or maybe it is genuinely bad but also throbs with life in a curious fashion.

 And here's the index of films: